jessePfammatter/apneaDetector/README.md

 Please download sample files from https://www.dropbox.com/sh/5dpmzuvlebjbheq/AABBQOaLNCXxSjBD-T89iSk4a?dl=0 to test software.

-Please visit the help document (https://github.com/jessePfammatter/apneaDetector/blob/master/apneaDetector_Help.md) for infomration on using the app to analyzing data.
+Please visit the help document (https://github.com/jessePfammatter/apneaDetector/blob/master/apneaDetector_Help.md) for information on using the app to analyzing data.

 ***A note to non-developer types:*** I've included my development scripts/functions such that the experienced user can modify and repackage this app to suit their needs.
 It's not suggested to download and manipulate the extra program files unless you are familiar with this process.

+# Update 12 11/08/19, version 0.12

+Changelog:
+1. Added text to the title of the Notes box to inform users not to use the Return key.
+It's a temporary fix but it will hopefully prevent the problem where users loose notes that they have added after starting a new line.
+2. I've added the ability to export files to csv.
+Upon selection of this method the file automatically saves in the same directory as the file that is being analyzed.
+3. I've added progress dialog bars after user loads certain files.
+Previously users were unaware that the app was processing data and on slower machines it's unclear what's going on.
+4. Updated help file to help users navigate .mat app internals.
+5. changed the representation of the machine wake/sleep scoring to match the human sleep scoring instead of being inverse.
+6. Fixed an error where the truth table was incorrect for the sleep scoring.
+7. Added an additional information bar at the bottom of the app screen so that users can see which apnea scoring file they have loaded if they choose to load human apneas.

-# Update 11 10/07/19, version 0.10
+# Update 11 10/07/19, version 0.11

 The updates in this version were provided by Jonathan Ouellette.
 Thanks!